G-W-C/NCD-IIOT-Gateway/README.md

 Follow the NCD tutorial on SSH access here https://ncd.io/blog/ssh-into-your-iot-enterprise-gateway/#
 ## Wiring Diagram for DI and DO
 Proper wiring is essential to ensure safety and performance.
 Max voltage of DI/DO is 30VDC.\
-All testing was preformed at 24VDC.
+All testing was performed at 24VDC.
 ###### Excerpt from the Robustel Hardware Manual.
 ![Robustel DIDO Diagram](https://github.com/user-attachments/assets/da208216-00de-4b92-8e3d-3a9cdaf302aa)